 Acrylic, fabric and hair on canvas

-This black fist was inspired by Brazilian politician, feminist, and human activist Marielle Franco.
+Inspired by Brazilian politician, feminist, and human activist Marielle Franco.
 Marielle was assassinated March 14th, 2018 in Rio shortly after leaving a gathering of young black activists.
 Her driver, Anderson Pedro Gomes, was also killed.

 Long before being elected to Rio’s city council in 2016, Marielle was widely known as a tireless and fearless advocate for the rights of Afro-Brazilians, LGBT persons, women and low income communities.
 A gay black woman born and raised in one of Rio’s poorest neighborhoods, she campaigned relentlessly against spiraling police violence in the city’s favelas.